nicklotz/orkes-multiagent-workflow/blog-post.md

     }
 ```

-### How Worker Tasks Actually Work
+### How Worker Polling Works

-Here's the workflow visualization showing how workers integrate:
+Here's the key insight: workers actively *pull* tasks from Conductor rather than having tasks pushed to them.
+Here's the flow:

 ```mermaid
 sequenceDiagram